 2. The Graduate Curriculum Committee (GCC) is an elected body of the university faculty.
 The GCC is composed of nine full-time faculty: two from CAS, and one from each of KSB, SIS, SOC, SPA, SOE, OGPS, and the University Library; all to be elected by secret ballot within each unit.
 GCC members serve staggered three-year terms.
-The membership will also include one graduate student designated by the Graduate Leadership Council.
-The Dean of Graduate Studies will serve as an ex officio non-voting member of the committee and will provide staff assistance for the committee.
+The Graduate Leadership Council is also eligible to hold a voting seat on the GCC.
+The Dean of Graduate Studies, or their faculty designee, will serve as an ex officio non-voting member of the committee.
 The chair, elected by the faculty representatives of the committee, receives one course release and is a member of the Executive Committee.
 If they are a librarian without scheduled courses, they shall get release time from their regular duties comparable to a course release.
 A vice-chair shall be elected by the faculty representatives of the committee and shall serve as chair when the chair is unable to fulfill their duties.